easybuilders/easybuild/docs/Writing_easyconfig_files.rst

 This page explains all the basic information about how to write easyconfig files.

-For software builds that follow established build patterns, an easyconfig is all that you need to create in order to build the software and the corresponding module file.
+For software builds that follow established build patterns, an easyconfig is all that you need to create in order to build and install the software and the corresponding module file.

 Luckily, the majority of software delivery mechanisms are being designed around either autotools or CMake or, perhaps, some simple file extraction/copy pattern.